LOG

 |---|---|---|---|---|

-address | String | Contract address where the events you want to monitor are defined | true | 0xdAC17F958D2ee523a2206206994597C13D831ec7 |
+address | String | Contract address where the event to monitor is defined. | true | 0xdAC17F958D2ee523a2206206994597C13D831ec7 |

-topics[4] | Array of String | Array of topics for the event logs to monitor.
-You can include up to 4 strings. | true | ["0xddf252ad1be2c89b69c2b068fc378daa952ba7f163c4a11628f55a4df523b3ef", |
+topics[4] | Array of String | Topic array object for the event log to monitor.
+Can contain up to 4 strings. | true | ["0xddf252ad1be2c89b69c2b068fc378daa952ba7f163c4a11628f55a4df523b3ef", |

-topics[0]: Event signature
+topics[0]: Event Signature

 - topics[0] is always the Keccak256 hash of the event signature.

-For example, forTransfer(address indexed from, address indexed to, uint256 value), the signature can be obtained with:
+For example, for theTransfer(address indexed from, address indexed to, uint256 value)event, the event signature can be obtained by running the following:

 Keccak256("Transfer(address,address,uint256)")